LL782/earthquakes/README.md

 ### Solution 1

-A quick solution taking the path of least resistance, i.e. using know technologies and third party utils.
+Intention: Quick approach without too much concern for tooling and the structure of that app beyond the component itself.

-- Use [Create React App](https://facebook.github.io/react/docs/installation.html) to get started
+- Use [Create React App](https://facebook.github.io/react/docs/installation.html) to get started quickly
 - Use [TDD](https://technologyconversations.com/2014/09/30/test-driven-development-tdd/)
  and an [XP](https://en.wikipedia.org/wiki/Extreme_programming) approach to fulfill the business logic as efficiently as possible.

-TODO:
+#### Still to do:

-- ~Improve test coverage:~
+- Improve test coverage
-    - ~Assert that fetch is being called with the correct endpoint~
-    - Test scenarios when data returned is:
-        + ~Successful~
-        + ~Has errors~
-        + ~Is empty~
+    - around the filters
-        + Is in unexpected format
+    - around data being returned in unexpected format

-- ~Properly handle errors caught from API call~
 - Introduce propTypes

 ### Solution 2

+Intention: A more carefully crafted app, some exploration into technology which is less familiar and more time setting up tooling to encourage best practice and consistent and high quality code.

-- Don't use Create React App
+- Don't use Create React App (configure Babel, Webpack and NPM scripts)
-- Incorporate my favourite React tooling
+- Incorporate tooling that encourages best practice (e.g. ESLint, AirBnb rules)
-- Try Jest for unit tests
+- (Try) Jest for unit tests
-- (Maybe) Demonstrate state handling using Redux (although it doesn't seem to warrent it)
+- (Maybe) Demonstrate state handling using Redux -- although there's not enough complexity to really warrent it

-- ~Use smaller more descriptive components~
-- ~Separate data calling service from UI~
+#### Still to do

+**Solution 2 has not been started*